 ● Data collected from stakeholder engagement will be analyzed with the help of the Steering Committee and Youth Advisory Council members.
 This information will be used to draft the Charter.

-● A draft Charter along with project findings will be shared at a Summit hosted on 19th October 2022, with a focus on applications of the Charter and encouraging the adoption of the Charter amongst stakeholders.
+● The Anti-Racism Charter, along with project findings, will be shared at a Launch Summit hosted on 19th October 2022, with a focus on applications of the Charter and encouraging the adoption of the Charter amongst stakeholders.

 ● The final copy of the Anti-Racism Charter will be publicly shared after launching.